vickydevo/PMKK-DEVOPS/Classes/week2/maven_build.md

 3. **test**: Runs unit tests to verify functionality.
 4. **package**: Packages the code into formats like JAR or WAR.
 5. **verify**: Ensures the package meets the required standards.
+         ### 5.1.
+What Happens During the `verify` Phase?

+         The `verify` phase is a critical checkpoint in the Maven lifecycle.
+It ensures your build is ready for installation and deployment by running automated tests, code quality checks, artifact validation, and compliance checks.

+         - **Automated Tests:** All unit, integration, and functional tests must pass.
+         - **Code Quality:** Static analysis tools (SonarQube, Checkstyle, PMD) check for code standards and security issues.
+         - **Artifact Validation:** Confirms the package is complete and correctly built.
+         - **Compliance:** Checks licensing, versioning, and naming conventions.

+         If any step fails, the build stops before installation or deployment, preventing defective software from reaching production.

+         **Example:**
+         If you run `mvn verify` and a test fails, the build halts.
+For a banking app, this means no deployment if security or integration tests fail.

+         **Diagram: Maven Lifecycle (Simplified)**

+         ```mermaid
+         graph LR
+            A[validate] --> B[compile] --> C[test] --> D[package] --> E[verify] --> F[install] --> G[deploy]
+            E[verify]:::highlight
+            classDef highlight fill:#f9f,stroke:#333,stroke-width:2px;
+         ```
 6. **install**: Installs the package into the local Maven repository.
 7. **deploy**: Deploys the package to a remote repository for sharing.